 How long before SEO content starts ranking?

 Blog posts targeting keywords with KD under 10 can rank in 4 to 8 weeks.
 Pillar articles targeting KD 10 to 19 typically take 8 to 12 weeks.
-These timelines assume the content is published on a site with at least 5 to 8 supporting pages.
+These timelines assume the content is published on a site with at least 5 to 8 supporting pages and clean technical SEO.
+A brand-new domain with no backlinks adds another 4 to 8 weeks of patience to all timelines.

-Can I use AI to write SEO content instead of hiring a service?
+Can I use AI to write SEO content instead of hiring a writer?